TWOEARS/binaural-simulator/README.md

 The [Two!Ears Binaural Simulator] enables the creation of binaural audio signals for different situations.
 This is done via the usage of head-related transfer functions (HRTFs) or binaural room impulse responses (BRIRs), which are provided in the [Two!Ears data] repository.
-All the needed data will be downloaded on demand via a http connection to the data repository.
-It can be used as one module in the [Two!Ears Auditory Model].
+All the needed data will be downloaded on demand from the data repository via a http connection.
+The simulation framework can be used as one module in the [Two!Ears Auditory Model].
 The [Two!Ears Binaural Simulator] uses the signal processing core of the [SoundScape Renderer].